vmarlier/dotfiles/README.md

-# zsh-nvim
+# dotfiles
-My zsh and nvim config

-You can also find my BetterTouchTool config
+My zsh, nvim, iterm2 config and a makefile to automatically setup everything